Stuffed Sweet Potatoes

 These Cheesy Italian Chicken and Spinach Stuffed Sweet Potatoes are fast and delicious.
 The fresh basil, melty gooey cheese and steaming hot chicken and marinara filling is comforting and cozy and at the same time innovative and gourmet tasting!

-It wasn’t until a month ago that I realized that I had never shared a stuffed sweet potato recipe with you fine folks!
-I am about to change that today with these cheesy Italian chicken Stuffed Sweet Potatoes with spinach, basil and marinara sauce.
+I’ve been a big sweet potato lover forever and ever.
+But it wasn’t until a month ago that I realized that I had never shared a great stuffed sweet potatoes recipe with you!
+I am about to change that today with these cheesy Italian Chicken Stuffed Sweet Potatoes with spinach, basil and marinara sauce.

 Ingredients For This Recipe